ajezpeleta/web-development-practice/README.md

 # Web Development Practice
-This is really a HTML practice project following Dr. Angela Yu's "The Complete 2022 Web Development Bootcamp" on Udemy.
+A Web development practice project following Dr. Angela Yu's "The Complete 2022 Web Development Bootcamp" course on Udemy.

+## UPDATE:
 - Currently on the CSS section of the course.